VladaAlek/find-mysterious-word/README.md

 - *Incorrect Answer:* The user receives a notification about the  incorrect answer and moves on to the next clue.
 - *Correct Answer:* The user receives a notification about the correct answer.

-- *explanation* the user is provided with the interpretation regarding the clues and answer after failing or cucciding to give the correct answer
+- *explanation* the user is provided with the interpretation regarding the clues and answer after failing or succiding to give the correct answer

 The user can choose between:
 1. Starting a new game by typing **"n"** for "New Game!"— a new set of questions appears on the screen.